jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Alternatives

-- Make exports explicit instead of introducing the concept of libraries
-- Make exports explicit besides introducing the concept of libraries
 - "use" syntax without braces, etc., `from './path/to/file.jv' use MyDomainLibrary1, MyDomainLibrary2`
+- different syntax for importing files and libraries
+- Rather call it `module` instead of `library`

 ## Possible Future Changes/Enhancements